DaveFerger/botman-yii2-cache/README.md

 Note
 ------------
-This is extension work only with in Yii2 project, because Yii doesn't have a separate module (i.e. repo) for its caching mechanism.
+This extension works only with in a Yii2 project, because Yii doesn't have a separate module (i.e. repo) for its caching mechanism.
 It's bundled in the core yiisoft/yii2 package.

  Installation